-Botanical Name: Lilium Longiflorum
+Botanical Name: Lilium longiflorum

-With a few Easter lily care tips, you'll keep your flowers fresh for 3 weeks or more.
+With a few Easter lily care tips, you'll keep your flowers fresh for 3-4 weeks or more.

 Pots of big, beautiful trumpet-shaped blooms are a traditional Easter decoration or gift.
 The pristine white flowers symbolize purity and life.

 Also remove the foil covering from the pot so that the drainage holes are not blocked.
-This plant won't tolerate soggy soil, which will cause the bulb to rot.
+Easter lily won't tolerate soggy soil, which will cause the bulb to rot.

 Easter lily bulbs won't bloom again indoors.
-If you want to keep them, you can replant them outside.
+If you want to keep them, you can replant the bulbs outside.
 They're cold-hardy to Zone 5.
 Although professional greenhouse growers force them into bloom before the spring holiday, you can expect your lilies to bloom outdoors in early summer, their natural bloom time.

 Height: To 3 ft (90 cm)

-Light: Bright indirect light
+Light: Bright, indirect light indoors

-Humidity: Average indoor humidity
+Humidity: Average indoor (around 40% relative humidity).

-Soil: Any good potting mix
+Soil: Peat moss based potting mix

 Fertilizer: Not necessary unless you transplant the bulbs outdoors.
 Feed monthly with a balanced water-soluble fertilizer.